sclyde-ai/obsidian_github/社会科学 social science/金融 finance/投資理論 investment theory/cashflow management/現在価値 PV present value.md

         \lambda :YTM  yield to maturity
         m : the number of payment per year
-        - use YTM instead of rate in bond a measure of the sensitivity of the price of a bond
+        - use YTM instead of rate in bond